 Sean M. Walsh, Special Counsel

 Mr. Walsh specializes in national security law having retired from the U.S. Department of Justice as Assistant General Counsel in the FBI’s National Security Law Branch.
 He has extensive experience in cyber investigations, U.S. cyber policy, and national security matters.
-He provided legal advice on forensic and cyber matters to the Intelligence Community for their Counter Intelligence and Counter Terrorism programs as well as to the Foreign Intelligence Surveillance Court.
+He provided legal advice on forensic and cyber matters to the Intelligence Community for their Counter Intelligence and Counter Terrorism programs as well as to the Foreign Intelligence Surveillance Court (FISC).
 He served as the national security counsel to the FBI Cyber division and participated in interagency working groups shaping national cyber policy.
 Additionally, Mr. Walsh is an expert in (CFIUS) (Committee on Foreign Investments in the United States) as well as CALEA (Communications Assistance Law Enforcement Act) matters.

 Mr. Walsh served as Assistant General Counsel to the N.Y.
 City SCA Inspector General’s Office and as a Special Assistant District Attorney in the Manhattan District Attorney’s Office focusing on corruption and money laundering in the city’s construction industry.
-He initiated and managed a forfeiture program and fourteen monitorships / private inspector generals in efforts to reform the industry.
+He initiated and managed a forfeiture program and fourteen monitorships / private inspectors general bringing reform the industry.

 Mr. Walsh had a law practice that focused on white collar and complex civil litigation and technology matters.